ktbarrett/ktbarrett.github.io/_posts/2025-04-26-whats-next-cocotb.md

 cocotb will someday die, but it will live on, and not just in memory, if it's up to me.
 This will be accomplished by making the cocotb codebase more extensible and modular.

+## Against Prevailing Sentiments

 EDA tooling hasn't quite escaped the monolithic design style that is often valuable in commercial tools ("please become dependent on our walled garden!").
 Even some FOSS EDA tools fail to escape that mental box.
 But open source __software__ hasn't operated in that way in decades.

-Modern software is built to do one thing and do it well.
+Modern open source software is built to do one thing and do it well.
 And it does this by reusing and extending existing libraries.
 Tools fall out of favor,
 but the useful pieces will live on and mature.